natation/CompeteUp/README.md

 the navigation bar.
 Once this is all complete, a user will be able to see the competition's information, description, upcoming events, members, and photos.
 Also, on the Index page, a random, but pertinent, competition image will appear.
-Users can join and create/edit competitions.
+Users can join and create competitions.

 [Details](./docs/phases/phase4.md)